 I am surprised by the good reviews.
 I tried brewing this in different ways, and still . . . nothing.
 This has no substance, no flavor.
 It went into the compost bin.
 Life is too short to drink boring tea.

 One of China's famous teas, Heavenly Blue Peak (Tian Mu Qing Ding) was long the favored tea of emperors.
 An exceptional spring green, this high-mountain varietal is harvested only for a very brief period in early April.
 Grown in bamboo forest preserves of Tian Mu Mountains, in Zhejiang Province, this cultivar was once thought to have been lost and fell out of production for a time.
-Literally translated as "Blue Green Summit", our high-grade Qing Ding lot offers the tea lover an opportunity to enjoy a wonderfully aromatic and flavorful tea.
-Harvest date: April 2020.
-Lot #2.
+Literally translated as "eye of heaven green peak", our high-grade Qing Ding lot offers the tea lover an opportunity to enjoy a wonderfully aromatic and flavorful tea.
+Harvest date Yu Qian: mid-April 2022.
+Lot #22.

 Lot Notes.
 We tasted a number of offerings and selected this one as it offers the 3 attributes we seek in this tea: a fresh, enticing leaf appearance; a fresh aroma; and, once cupped, a captivating and enduring flavor.
 The leaves are long and elegant and a fresh green color.
 Flavors are varied and fulfilling.

 Tea Facts.
 Grown organically in the TainMuShan area.
 Farm elevation is approximately 3200 meters.
 Topography is steep, rugged mountains.
 Cultivar prefers damp terroir and misty skies.
 Heavenly Blue is harvested a bit later than most high-grade green teas as it is slow coming out of dormancy.
 Leaf and bud sets are the preferred pluck standard.